Jab Tak Hai Jaan (soundtrack): Overview

 The Punjabi lyrical song "Challa" was filmed on the lead character Samar Anand (played by Shahrukh Khan).
 The song was mainly shot in Trafalgar Square and at Canary Wharf and the Hungerford Bridge and Golden Jubilee Bridges, in London.
-At the promotion of the film he said, "I love ‘Challa’ – its a Punjabi, Sufi kind of song.
+At the promotion of the film he said, "I love 'Challa' – its a Punjabi, Sufi kind of song.
 Doing it was different for me, to play the guitar in the way its supposed to be strummed."
 The song also had Katrina Kaif alongside Khan.
 The song portrays the daily routine life of the character Samar who lives in London.
 The lead actor learnt the guitar chords of the song to seem authentic while strumming it.
 Released as a single track prior to the album launch, it met overwhelming positive reviews on the Internet, especially on YouTube.
 Several media reports claimed that the opening notes and guitar strummings of the song were loosely inspired by Eagle-Eye Cherry's song "Save Tonight".
 However, these allegation were denied by the singer, Rabbi Shergill, claiming that the two songs only shared acoustic guitar, bass and tempo, and nonsensical insinuations had come up.

-The song "Saans" was titled "The Breathe of Love" by Khan when it opened as video promotion on the day of music launch.
+The song "Saans" was titled "The Breath of Love" by Khan when it opened as video promotion on the day of music launch.
 Rahman said that, initially, the patch version of the song was composed with dummy lyrics.
 He added that the song highlights traditional beats but has an edge to it.
 According to the plot of the film, the song needed tautness that is exemplified by the tensed violins.
 In the film, Samar helps Meera (played by Katrina Kaif) to revive her maternal bondings so she knows more on love through her mother.
 This makes Meera reciprocate her feelings to Samar, expressed as the song "Saans".
 The reprise version of the song occurs when Meera and Samar meet after ten years.